estev-o/electric-skateboard-diy/README.md

 ## Introduction
 In this project, I'll attempt to make an electric skateboard from scratch.
 My goal is to improve my hardware skills while creating something that can resist harsh weather and wear over time.
+It's also really important that I try to piece everything together, not only following instructions or pre-made kits.

 I will document my process in the **`diary/`** directory, where I'll share every step, challenge and lesson learned during the build.